vipaoL/bluetooth-share-android/README.md

 Android doesn't allow to share some files (e.g. APKs or jar) via bluetooth.
 It's not always convenient.
-The app provides a fix for this android's feature
+The app provides a fix for this android's feature - just share via it